 If an applicant for, or tenant of, HC housing represents to HC that they are entitled to protections under VAWA, HC may request, in writing, that the applicant submit a form of documentation as described above.
 The tenant must submit the required certification and supporting documentation to HC within fourteen (14) business days after HC has requested the documentation from the applicant/tenant.
 The 14-day deadline may be extended at HC's discretion.
-If the individual does not provide the required certification and supporting documentation within the approved extension period, HC may proceed with denial or termination of assistance.
+If the individual does not provide the required certification and supporting documentation within fourteen (14) business days of HC's request, or within the approved extension period, HC may proceed with denial or termination of assistance.